tayloramurphy/dbt-extend/README.md

 `date_part` : if specified, determines the date granularity for the test.
 For example, "w" specifies weekly grouping of data.
 Default is "d".

 `filter_cond` : if specified, expression to be evaluated in a `where` clause

+`test_start_date` : if specified, specifies a start date for the test.
+If the model does not have data as far back as this date, the test will fail.
+If not specified, the model's min date (from 'date_col`) will be used for the test.

+`test_end_date` : if specified, specifies an end date for the test.
+If the model does not have data through this date, the test will fail.
+If not specified, the model's max date (from 'date_col`) will be used for the test.

 ```yaml
 version: 2